They voted Trump and need health care. A Democrat-doctor volunteers

-WISE, Virginia — For Whitney Smith Castle, the health care debate in Washington felt even further away than the 400 miles this corner of Virginia’s coal county is from Congress.
+WISE, Va. — For Whitney Smith Castle, the health care debate in Washington felt even further away than the 400 miles this corner of Virginia’s coal county is from Congress.

 Her daughter was having health problems and she didn’t know what to do.